MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-multiple-records-being-registered-with-the-same-ip-address.md

 - A DHCP scope has its lease duration set to the default 8 days.
 - The DHCP scope is low on available IP addresses.
-- Client A has not renewed its IP address lease in 8 days and expired.
+- Client A didn't renew its IP address lease in eight days and expired.
 - Client B is requesting a new IP address.
-- The DHCP server assigns client B the address that was leased to Client-A.
+- The DHCP server assigns client B the address that was leased to client A.

-This is a very typical scenario and everything works correctly.
+This scenario is a typical and everything works correctly.

 On a DNS server, you have the following configurations:

 - An Active Directory (AD) integrated DNS zone is set to scavenge stale resource records.
 - The DNS record scavenging uses default settings: **No Refresh = 7 days**, **Refresh = 7 days** and **Scavenging Period = 7 days**.
-- Client A renewed its DNS record 8 days ago, at the last time the client's DHCP lease was updated.
+- Client A renewed its DNS record eight days ago when the client's DHCP lease was last updated.
-- By default, client A is the owner of its DNS record, so the record cannot be deleted by the DHCP server.
+- By default, client A is the owner of its DNS record, so the record can't be deleted by the DHCP server.
 - Client B registers its DNS record with the new IP address received from the DHCP server, which is the same as the record registered to client A.

-In this scenario, the DNS server cannot scavenge client A's DNS record for another 6 days.
+In this scenario, the DNS server can't scavenge client A's DNS record for another six days.
 Now, client A and client B have the same IP address registered in DNS.

 ![Client A and client B have the same DNS records.](media/troubleshoot-multiple-records-being-registered-with-the-same-ip-address/image.png)